‘This’ That and Dispatch

 And Beyond!

-We could go further and start talking about VTABLES and FAT POINTERS etc but I think that is best saved for another blog post and video.
+We could go further and start talking about VTABLES and more, but I think that is best saved for another blog post and video.
 I really hope this helps.
 Constructive feedback is encouraged and welcome.

 Until next time